seemoo-lab/watchwitch/ARTIFACT_APPENDIX.md

 ### Accessibility

-The git repository for the Android app is available at [github.com/seemoo-lab/watchwitch](https://github.com/seemoo-lab/watchwitch).
+The git repository for the Android app is available at [github.com/seemoo-lab/watchwitch/tree/pets](https://github.com/seemoo-lab/watchwitch/tree/pets).
+The tag submitted for evaluation is `v1.2.0`.
 Other components are linked from the readme but not required for evaluation using a simulated Apple Watch.

 ### Set up the environment